Jashodaben Modi

-Jashodaben Narendra Modi (née Jashodaben Chimanlal Modi; born 1951) is a retired Indian school teacher.
-She is the estranged wife of Narendra Modi, the prime minister of India.
-The couple were married in 1968 when she was about 17 and Modi was 18.
-A short time into the marriage, her husband abandoned her.
-He did not acknowledge the marriage publicly until he was legally required to do so prior to the 2014 Indian general elections.
-Having retired from teaching, Jashodaben is said to lead a simple life of prayer.
+Jashodaben Narendrabhai Modi (née Chimanlal Modi; born 1952) is an Indian former school teacher and the estranged wife of Narendra Modi, the Prime Minister of India.
+The couple were married in 1968 when she was about 16 and Modi was 18.
+A couple years into the marriage, her husband, Narendra Modi, left her.
+He did not acknowledge the marriage publicly until he was legally required to do so prior to the 2014 Indian general elections to the Lok Sabha.
+In 2015, Jashodaben retired from her teaching job.

 Early life, marriage, and career

-Jashodaben was born as Jashodaben Chimanlal Modi in 1951.
+Jashodaben was born in 1952.
 Her mother died when she was two years old.

-Narendra Modi and Jashodaben had an arranged marriage in the custom of the caste of Vadnagar, starting with a family-arranged betrothal in their very early childhood.
-According to Narendra Modi's brother, the couple had undergone vivaaha, the religious ceremony of marriage when Narendra Modi was 18 and Jashodaben was about 17.
+Narendra Modi and Jashodaben had an arranged marriage, starting with a family-arranged betrothal in their very early childhood.
+According to Narendra Modi's brother, the couple had undergone vivaha, the religious ceremony of Hindu marriage when Narendra Modi was 18 and Jashodaben was about 16.

-A marriage ceremony was held to begin their married life together when she was 17 and he was 18.
-Modi abandoned Jashodaben soon after the marriage.
+A marriage ceremony was held to begin their married life together when she was 16 and he was 18.
+Modi left home soon after the marriage.

 After about two years of being out of contact with all who knew him, Modi returned to Vadnagar and contacted his family.
 He had made plans to go to Ahmedabad to work at his uncle's canteen.
 At his mother's insistence, Jashodaben came to the family household to maintain their marriage, but her husband objected to the arrangement, insisting on continuing his life on his own terms and encouraging her to continue in her studies.

 Jashodaben said that she spent a total of about three months with her husband during a three-year period before their final separation.

 Jashodaben continued with her professional life, receiving a Secondary School Certificate in 1972 or 1974, completing teacher's training in 1976 and becoming a teacher in 1978.
 From 1978 to 1990, she taught in Banaskantha district.

 In 1991, she moved to Rajosana village, where she now remains.
 She is retired and her pension is ₹14000 per month.
 One commentator said that her low salary would have made much of life a hardship for her.
 Talking about her relationship with Modi, in one interview Jashodaben said "We have never been in touch...
 There has been no communication from his end to this day."
 In a later interview Jashodaben said that until 1987, she and Modi spoke "normally".
 Jashodaben lives with her brother Ashok and his wife in Unjha.
+Jashodaben survived a fatal car wreck in 2018.